Hot Wheels: Velocity X: Plot

 Maxwell "Max" Justice (David Kaufman) a 17 year old racing prodigy for Team Hot Wheels is street racing when he gets a distress signal from his home in Monument City, and returns to find the building ransacked.
 Shortly afterward, an alarm at the Hot Wheels Engineering Plant is sounded.
 Gearhead (Wally Wingert)—a robotic assistant designed by Max's father, Dr. Peter Justice (Neil Ross)—advises Max not to investigate, but eventually gives in.
 Max heads for the Engineering Plant, but a timed explosive device destroys the building before he arrives.
 Not long after, another explosive device is planted at the Hot Wheels Tire Factory.
-Max is able to retrieve the bomb before it detonates, and drops it off at an abandoned building.
+Max is able to retrieve the bomb before it detonates, and drops it off at an abandoned building, that was scheduled for demolition.

 Max learns that the gang responsible for the Engineering Plant and Tire Factory explosions used the commotion as a diversion to steal Dr. Justice's experimental HW Prototype 12 vehicle and a series of disks containing research on a "Velocity X" project.
 One gang member, Conrad "Nitro" Byrne (Kaufman), claims to have the disks and challenges Max to a race.
 After the race Nitro reveals that he never had the disks, and that he was told to deliver them to someone in Turbine Sands.
 Dr. Justice tells Max that the Velocity X disks contain a formula for a fuel allowing Hot Wheels cars to travel twice their normal speed, and that his stolen HW Prototype 12 runs on uranium and can turn invisible for short periods of time.

 After intercepting the gang's uranium shipment and stopping a hijacked train in Turbine Sands, Max encounters "Backroads" Belcher (Joe Alaskey).
 Belcher wagers the uranium in exchange for a face-off with Max.
 Afterwards, Belcher tells Max that his girlfriend, Nichole "Sparky" Hendrix (Anndi McAfee), was spotted investigating gang territory in Crankshaft Bay.
 Sparky contacts Max, telling him about map fragments she found with the names of Dr. Justice and Otto von Diesel (Noah Nelson) written on them.
 After traveling to the bay, collecting the map fragments, and rescuing Sparky from gang members, the map is taken to Gearhead for analysis.
 Dr. Justice asks Max to return to Crankshaft Bay to retrieve a data cube containing backup files for the Velocity X project, but their communications are intercepted by Metacog (Wingert), the gang's robotic assistant.